-would argue for a price close to \$83.1 million.
+The issue of how to divide the synergistic benefits is critically important.
+Obviously, both parties would want to get the best deal possible.
+In our example, if it knew the maximum price Caldwell could pay, Tutwiler's management would argue for a price close to \$83.1 million.
 Caldwell, on the other hand, would try to get Tutwiler at a price as close to \$62.5 million as possible.

-Where, within the \$62.5 to \$83.1 million range, will the actual price be set?
-The answer depends on a number of factors, including whether Caldwell offers to pay with cash or securities, the negotiating skills of the two management teams, and, most important, the bargaining positions of the two parties as determined by fundamental economic conditions.
+Where, within the range of \$62.5 to \$83.1 million, will the actual price be set?
+The answer depends on a number of factors, including whether Caldwell offers to pay with cash or securities, the negotiating skills of the two management teams, and, most importantly, the bargaining positions of the two parties as determined by fundamental economic conditions.
+Let's first consider bargaining power and then examine the mechanics of a cash offer versus a stock offer.